floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Hollywood, FL 33026

 Deposits by money orders typically include a banking processing fee payable to the DOC.
-Note, to fund an account of a state inmate housed in a private facility or county jail, contact the facility directly for deposit information.
-For further inquiries on funding an inmate’s account, call the FDC toll free on (866) 209–7250 or email central.accounting@fdc.myflorida.com.
+Note: To fund an account of a state inmate housed in a private facility or county jail, contact the facility directly for deposit information.
+For further inquiries on funding an inmate’s account, call the FDC toll-free at (866) 209–7250 or email central.accounting@fdc.myflorida.com.